Do Not Use List

 Development of the "Do Not Use" List

 In 2001, The Joint Commission issued a Sentinel Event Alert on the subject of medical abbreviations.
 A year later, its Board of Commissioners approved a National Patient Safety Goal requiring accredited organizations to develop and implement a list of abbreviations not to use.
-In 2004, The Joint Commission created its "Do Not Use" List to meet that goal.
+In 2004, The Joint Commission created its “Do Not Use” List to meet that goal.
 In 2010, NPSG.02.02.01 was integrated into the Information Management standards as elements of performance 2 and 3 under IM.02.02.01.
+In 2021, a FAQ was developed to address the key concepts organizations need to understand regarding the use of terminology, definitions, abbreviations, acronyms, symbols and dose designations.

 For More Information